This Whole30-friendly sheet pan pork chop supper is a wonderful and quick dinner for chilly nights!

 • Aged balsamic vinegar

-Set the oven to 450°F. In a large bowl, combine 3 tablespoons olive oil, lemon juice, sage, garlic, and 1½ teaspoons salt.
+Set the oven to 450°F. In a large bowl, make the marinade by combining extra virgin olive oil, lemon juice, sage, garlic, and salt.

 Adding the marinade ingredients for Sheet Pan Pork Chop Supper to a large metal mixing bowl.